Tag Archive: Surveillance

 The current global pandemic has given China a chance to amplify its efforts to apply artificial intelligence across the public and private spheres.
 Chinese companies are developing and retooling AI systems for control and prevention.
 This data brief assesses the types of AI technologies used to fight COVID-19 and the key players involved in this industry.

-Dahlia Peterson is a State Department Fellow.
+Dahlia Peterson was a State Department Fellow.
 Her previous research has included how China harnesses various technologies for its AI-powered surveillance programs.